Chart Color Schemes

 Health performance in Mildura is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Mildura faces substantial health challenges as per AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are notable across both younger and older age cohorts.
-Private health cover is low at approximately 48% of the total population (~17,089 people), compared to Regional Vic.'s 50.5% and the national average of 55.7%.
+Mildura faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Notably, both younger and older age cohorts exhibit high prevalence of common health conditions.
+Private health cover is low, with approximately 48% of Mildura's total population (~16,677 people) having it, compared to Regional Vic.'s 50.5% and the national average of 55.7%.

-The most common medical conditions are mental health issues (9.6%) and asthma (8.9%), with 64.6% reporting no medical ailments, compared to Regional Vic.'s 63.4%.
-Working-age population faces elevated chronic condition rates.
-18.7% of residents are aged 65 and over (6,638 people), lower than Regional Vic.'s 23.9%.
-Health outcomes among seniors present some challenges, broadly in line with national rankings.
+Mental health issues and asthma are the most prevalent medical conditions, affecting 9.6 and 8.9% of residents respectively, while 64.6% claim to have no medical ailments, slightly higher than Regional Vic.'s 63.4%.
+Working-age population faces notable health challenges due to elevated chronic condition rates.
+Mildura has 19.5% of its residents aged 65 and over (6,755 people), lower than Regional Vic.'s 23.9%.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health